kemalcr/kemal/_docs/filters.md

 ---
 layout: doc
 title: "Filters"
 ---

 Before filters are evaluated before each request within the same context as the routes.
 They can modify the request and response.

-_Importante note: This should **not** be used by plugins/addons, instead they should do all their work in their own middleware._
+_Important note: This should **not** be used by plugins/addons, instead they should do all their work in their own middleware._

 Available filters: